Sonnenhut/sha2js/README.md

 ### SHA-2 implementation in javascript (not to be used in production)

+Test it out here: https://sonnenhut.github.io/sha2js/

-This is not intended to be used in production, just an implementation of the pseudocode from [wikipedia](https://en.wikipedia.org/wiki/SHA-2#Pseudocode).
+This is not intended to be used in production, just an example implementation of the pseudocode from [wikipedia](https://en.wikipedia.org/wiki/SHA-2#Pseudocode).

 Stuff I learned: